jagoe/fvtt-module-focus-sheet/README.md

 ### (TBD) Automatically Open Sheets

 By default, the current combatant's sheet will only be brought to the top/focused if has already been opened.\
-Enabling this setting also opens the sheet if it has not been opened yet.
+Enabling this setting also opens the sheet if it has not been opened yet, but only if the player has at least Observer permissions.
+Optionally, automatically opened sheets will be opened popped-out.

-#### (TBD) Open Using PopOut!

-If this setting is enabled, the sheet will automatically popped out into it's own window when opened.\
-This setting is disabled if the PopOut! module is not active.

 #### (TBD) Open At Location